ETHRoboticsClub/piper-robot-server/README.md

 ### SSL Certificates (Auto-Generated)

 The system will automatically create self-signed SSL certificates (`cert.pem` and `key.pem`) if they don't exist.
-No manual setup required!

 If you need to generate them manually for any reason: